Saturday, April 27, 2024

 We partook of the fun, too… and we got acquainted with more Czechs.
 Another perfect day in Prague had another fabulous finish.

-Please join us in the next part: a fabulous finale to this trip!
+Please join us in the next part: a tremendous finale to this trip!

 No comments: